 TGbe editor: modify the following paragraph in subclause 9.4.2.22 Quiet element

 TheFor a non-EHT AP, the Quiet Count field is set to the number of TBTTs until the beacon interval during which the next quiet interval starts.
-The value of 0 is reserved.
-For an EHT AP (#10545, #12961):
+For an EHT AP (#10545, #12961) (see 35.3.11 Multi-link procedures for channel switching, extended channel switching, and channel quieting):

 the Quiet Count field is equal to the number of TBTTs until the beacon interval during which the next quiet interval starts if the field is set to a value lower than or equal to 127.

 the Quiet Count field minus 127 is equal to the number of TBTTs in the past to reach the beacon interval during which the ongoing quiet interval started if the field is set to a value higher than 127.

-(#13146, #10544)
+(#13146, #10544) The value of 0 is reserved for a non-EHT AP and an EHT AP.

-(#12962, #13147) NOTE—An EHT AP must not advertise the quiet count value greater than 127.
+(#12962, #13147) NOTE—An EHT AP must not advertise a number of TBTTs that is greater than 127 until the beacon interval during which the next quiet interval starts.
 A quiet count value greater than 127 is possible when the Quiet element is carried in the per-STA profile of Basic Multi-Link element.

 9.4.2.36 Neighbor Report element

 TGbe editor: modify the following figure 9-398 BSSID Information field (#10547, #12877)